OverlordDestro/ur10e_reinforcement_learning_v0/README.md

-# UR10e SAC HER SB3 GYM MuJoCo Reinforcement Learning
+# UR10e SAC SB3 GYM MuJoCo Reinforcement Learning

 Reinforcement learning for teaching a UR10e arm to learn and complete a **reach** task and a **pick and place** task.